NaijaknowhowNaijaknowhowNaijaknowhow

 Apps to Send Money From USA to Nigeria

 How you get hold of this physical USD note solely depends on you.
 The most dependable way at the moment is buying from Bureau De Change (also known as Black Market).
 This method involves getting a reliable bureau de change vendor who sells dollars for naira.
 To get started, you should confirm the exchange rate from them or online (a quick Google search would work).
-After getting an overview of the current rate, proceed to any ‘black market’ vendor of your choice, pay the naira equivalent of the amount you want in dollars.
+After getting an overview of the current rate, proceed to any ‘black market’ vendor of your choice, and pay the naira equivalent of the amount you want in dollars.

 Aside from this option, you could reach out to a friend whom you are sure gets paid in dollars or other foreign currencies, then tell them to sell the amount you want in your desired currency.
 Complete the transaction the same way you would have if you had gone with the black market method.
 That’s it!